TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 #### Import file extensions

 Normally, with ESM, we need to specify file extensions when we import from other files (e.g. `"./greeting.js"`).
-With Webpack and many other bundlers, some file extensions like `.js` are optional, as Webpack will automatically check extensionless file paths for `.js` files by default.
+With Webpack and many other bundlers, some file extensions like `.js` are optional, as Webpack will automatically check extensionless file paths for `.js` files by default (e.g. `"./greeting"`).

 This is a feature of Webpack, not ESM.

 In this lesson, examples with imports will always include the file extension where appropriate to be explicit.

 </div>